Stop Bugging Me! Evading Modern-Day Wiretapping Using Adversarial Perturbations: Evaluation Setup

-We start by evaluating our approach in the digital space: the perturbations are added to the digital audio samples and fed directly to the ASR model, which sends the output transcript to the topic detector model.
-Then we create an implementation for Figure~\ref{fig:FrameworkConfiguration} and perform a real-world evaluation.
+We start by evaluating our approach in the digital space: the perturbations are added to the digital audio samples and fed directly to the ASR model, which sends the transcript produced to the topic detector model.
+Then, we implement the setup in \fig{FrameworkConfiguration} and perform a real-world evaluation.
+Since the samples in LibriSpeech are too short for topic detection, we use the Project Debater dataset for evaluation.
+We compare the UAP to the random perturbation using the $PPL_{\tau}$ and Recall@10 metrics.
+After manually inspecting TextRazor's output on the Project Debater transcripts, we believe that a real-world mass surveillance will use a very high confidence threshold ($\tau \in [0.98, 1]$) to avoid the high false positive rate that could be caused by a large amount of audio data.
+However, to allow the scientific community to validate our work, in this study, we present the $PPL_{\tau}$ for $\tau \in [0.8, 1]$.
+Additional information, including the audio records, are available at~\cite{ourCode}.